 Please contact your center for center specific policies & procedures.

 The YMCA of Metro Chicago is committed to providing our members and guests with quality services and activities.
-Service to you is our highest priority and our goal to ensure that your YMCA experience is a positive and transformative.
-We promise to address any issues with responsive solutions and aim to exceed your expectations.
-Please fill out a comment form at the Member Service Desk and share your feedback with us!
+Service to you is our highest priority, and our goal is to ensure that your YMCA experience is positive and transformative.
+We promise to address any issues with responsive solutions, and always aim to exceed your expectations.
+Please feel free to fill out a comment form at your Member Services Desk and share your feedback with us!

 The YMCA of Metro Chicago offers several membership categories to meet the needs of the communities we serve:

 Membership dues can be paid in one of two ways:

 Your YMCA membership card is a passport, and verifies your agreement to receive the benefits of membership and to abide by the rules and policies of the YMCA of Metro Chicago.
 Please present your membership card each time you enter the facility, and when registering for programs in order to avoid delays.
 Lost cards may be replaced at your Center for free.

 Members in good standing with the YMCA of Metro Chicago can place their membership on hold for up to three (3) continuous months, once in a twelve (12) month period.
 The member must come into the Center five (5) business days prior to the requested hold-date.
 Stop by the membership desk at your center for details.

 When transferring an annual membership from another YMCA, we will contact your previous YMCA for a prorated balance of your membership.
 Our membership department will gladly honor your credit and apply this amount to your first year’s dues, subject to the policies of your previous YMCA.
 You will not be responsible for the joiner’s fee if your transfer occurs within 30 days of membership expiration.